The fall of Icarus

 The Fall of Lucifer

-The (Latin) name Lucifer comes from a myth in which the person Lucifer is the light bringer/dawn/morning star.
-Another myth is ‘The fall of Lucifer’.
-Lucifer was a beautiful angel who became jealous of the fact that God paid a lot of attention to man (Adam and Eve).
+The Latin name Lucifer comes from a myth in which the angel Lucifer is the bringer of light (just as an ordinary match can also bring light).
+Another myth is ‘The Fall of Lucifer’: Lucifer was a beautiful angel who became intensely jealous of the fact that God paid so much attention to mankind (Adam and Eve).
 He started a rebellion against God.
 As punishment for this, God cast him out of heaven.
-It made Lucifer so vengeful that he turned into the devil.
-In the beautiful engraving/illustration by Gustave DorĂ© you get an impression of Lucifer’s immense fall from heaven to earth and ultimately to his new home, hell.
-In the engraving Lucifer has already been given ‘devilish’ bat wings instead of the usual white feather wings of angels.
+Lucifer then became so vengeful that he transformed into the devil.
+In the beautiful engraving/illustration by Gustave Doré, you get an impression of Lucifer’s immense fall from heaven to earth and finally to his new dwelling place, hell.
+In Doré’s engraving, Lucifer has already been given ‘devilish’ bat wings instead of the usual white feathered wings of angels.

 EXTRA: Choose a moment from the story of Icarus or Lucifer to draw.
 It’s up to you what kind of wings you give them.